 Canine Cold Weather Care General Guidelines

-Dog owners, because of their busy schedules, often take their loyal companions for granted.
-They tend to overlook the essential needs of their dogs when the cold weather steps into the picture.
-Here are some of the general guidelines for canine cold weather care that you should consider:
+Because of their busy schedules, dog owners often take their loyal companions for granted.
+They tend to overlook the essential needs of their dogs when the cold weather arrives.
+Here are some general guidelines for canine cold weather care that you should consider:

 Canine Health Guidelines for Cold Weather

 Your dog's health should be monitored carefully during the cold weather season.
-Below are some of the important considerations with regard to your dog's health in this time of year:
+Below are some of the important considerations regarding your dog's health at this time of year:

 How to Deal with Canine Hypothermia

 Hypothermia is a condition wherein the body's temperature drops below the normal range.
 It may happen because of the following reasons: